rilldata/rill/web-auth/README.md

 This folder contains the log in and sign up which is used for Rill Cloud and Rill Enterprise.
 It's implemented with TypeScript and [SvelteKit](https://kit.svelte.dev).
 Rollup is used for bundling the template.

+### Project Details

+The template is being used for both Rill Cloud and Rill Enterprise login.
+For cloud only two login options are activated, Google and windows.
+For Enterprise we additionally support Pingfed and Okta.
+The configuration of this is decided by the environment variables we pass in.

+The forgot password/reset password feature is disabled for certain domains.
+These domains are mentioned through `VITE_DISABLE_FORGOT_PASS_DOMAINS`.

 ## Running in development

 1. Run `npm install -w web-auth`